The Main Attraction (film)

-The Main Attraction is a 1962 British-American drama film directed by Daniel Petrie, written by John Patrick, and starring Pat Boone, Nancy Kwan and Mai Zetterling.
-The music soundtrack was written by Pat Boone and Jeff Corey and performed by Boone.
+The Main Attraction is a 1962 British-American drama film directed by Daniel Petrie, and starring Pat Boone, Nancy Kwan and Mai Zetterling.
+It was written by John Patrick.
+The music soundtrack was written by Boone and Jeff Corey and performed by Boone.
 A young drifter causes problems for a small European circus.

 Plot

-Eddie (Pat Boone) is a singing drifter who wants to travel around the world.
+Eddie is a singing drifter who wants to travel around the world.
 He works in an Italian café, but is fired when he gets into a brawl with a drunken customer.
-At the same time he meets Gina (Mai Zetterling) a ventriloquist in a visiting circus.
+At the same time he meets Gina a ventriloquist in a visiting circus.
 Soon enough Eddie helps Gina out with her act and they become lovers.
-All is well until Eddie moves on, falling in love with another circus performer, Tessa (Nancy Kwan); this is complicated by the jealousy of Gina's ex-husband, Bozo.
+All is well until Eddie moves on, falling in love with another circus performer, Tessa; this is complicated by the jealousy of Gina's ex-husband, Bozo.

 Eddie runs off after a fight, fearing he has killed Bozo, but runs into Tessa on a bus.
 They return to the circus.